Golden Jubilee of Margrethe II: Other commemorations

 In November, the official Jubilee portrait was released.
-It is taken by the photographer Per Morten Abrahamsen.
+It was taken by the photographer Per Morten Abrahamsen.

 On 3 January 2022, PostNord issued a new sheet of three stamps to mark the Queen's Golden Jubilee.

 New postage stamps in Greenland and the Faroe Islands were also issued.
 The Greenlandic stamp depicts the Queen near a fjord surrounded by icebergs, and the Faroese stamp shows the Queen near the ruins of St. Magnus Cathedral in the village Kirkjubøur on the island of Streymoy.
 The stamps issued are the work of illustrator Martin Mörck, who turned the photographs of the Queen in her Greenlandic and Faroese national costumes by photographer Steen Brogaard, into hybrid photographic and illustrated stamps.

 The Royal Danish Mint issued a commemorative coin to mark the Queen's Jubilee.
 The obverse features the Queen's effigy crafted by the sculptor Kathrine S. Moseholm.
 On the reverse, there is a pattern created by the number 50, symbolising the Jubilee.
 The pattern is a nod to Amalienborg's four palaces and the palace square.

 To mark the Jubilee, a commemorative medal was released.
 The medal, which is made of gilded silver and topped with a crown, features a full-length portrait of the Queen surrounded by three silver lions, on the obverse.
-The reverse features the Queen's crowned monogram surrounded by the collars of the Order of Dannebrog and the Order of the Elephant and with the inscription "14 JANUARY 1972 – 14 JANUARY 2022".
+The reverse features the Queen's crowned monogram surrounded by the collars of the Order of the Dannebrog and the Order of the Elephant and with the inscription "14 JANUARY 1972 – 14 JANUARY 2022".

 The Hermitage Pavilions and the Royal Bridge in Fredensborg Palace Garden will be restored to mark the Queen's Golden Jubilee.
-The restoration is made possible by a donation of 24 million DKK from the A.P.
-Møller and Chastine Mc-Kinney Møller Foundation for General Purposes.
-The work on the Pavilions and the Royal Bridge started in the spring of 2022, and finished at the end of 2022, but the Pavilions will be finished at the beginning of 2024.
+The restoration is made possible by a donation of 24 million DKK from the A. P. Møller and Chastine Mc-Kinney Møller Foundation for General Purposes.
+The work on the pavilions and the Royal Bridge started in the spring of 2022, and finished at the end of 2022, but the pavilions will be finished at the beginning of 2024.